telerik/xaml-docs/controls/radtabcontrol/howto/how-to-change-the-position-of-the-tab-strip-of-radtabcontrol.md

 position: 6
 ---

-# How to Change the Position of the Tab Strip of RadTabControl
+# {{ site.framework_name }} RadTabControl How to Change the Position of the Tab Strip of RadTabControl

 __RadTabControl__ expose few properties that can be used for controlling its [tab strip]({%slug radtabcontrol-visual-structure%}) position.
 * __TabStripPlacement__ - gets or sets the position where the tab strip should appear.
 The default value is Top.
 The property is an enumeration of type __Telerik.Windows.Controls.Dock__.
 The enumeration contains the following values: